chronicleworks/chronicle-examples/README.md

 # Chronicle Examples

+// TODO Eliminate this approach so we can share examples with partners

 This is simplest done from source, currently these examples do not use the builder image in CI, so this is a known working method

 ## Build Chronicle

+// TODO Eliminate this dependency so we can share examples with partners

 Clone catenasys/chronicle and run